Previous Lesson 18 Next

 10. Welcher? (which?)

-Welcher gives the meaning of which.
-Welcher declines according to gender, number, and case.
-We have already learned the rules of declension in the nominative and accusative.
+"Welcher" provides the meaning of "which."
+"Welcher" undergoes declension based on gender, number, and case.
+We have already covered the rules of declension for the nominative and accusative cases.

-Articles, pronouns, or quantity indicators that show declension, rules of declension remain the same in all three.
+Articles, pronouns, or quantity indicators that indicate declension remain consistent across all three cases.

 In the tabular form: